rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/string/output_safety.rb+.
+NOTE: Defined in `active_support/core_ext/string/output_safety.rb`.

 #### Transformation

 As a rule of thumb, except perhaps for concatenation as explained above, any method that may change a string gives you an unsafe string.
-These are +downcase+, +gsub+, +strip+, +chomp+, +underscore+, etc.
+These are `downcase`, `gsub`, `strip`, `chomp`, `underscore`, etc.

-In the case of in-place transformations like +gsub!+ the receiver itself becomes unsafe.
+In the case of in-place transformations like `gsub!` the receiver itself becomes unsafe.

 INFO: The safety bit is lost always, no matter whether the transformation actually changed something.

 #### Conversion and Coercion

-Calling +to_s+ on a safe string returns a safe string, but coercion with +to_str+ returns an unsafe string.
+Calling `to_s` on a safe string returns a safe string, but coercion with `to_str` returns an unsafe string.

 #### Copying

-Calling +dup+ or +clone+ on safe strings yields safe strings.
+Calling `dup` or `clone` on safe strings yields safe strings.

-### +squish+
+### `squish`

-The method +squish+ strips leading and trailing whitespace, and substitutes runs of whitespace with a single space each:
+The method `squish` strips leading and trailing whitespace, and substitutes runs of whitespace with a single space each:

 ```ruby
 " \n  foo\n\r \t bar \n".squish # => "foo bar"
 ```

-There's also the destructive version +String#squish!+.
+There's also the destructive version `String#squish!`.

-NOTE: Defined in +active_support/core_ext/string/filters.rb+.
+NOTE: Defined in `active_support/core_ext/string/filters.rb`.

-### +truncate+
+### `truncate`

-The method +truncate+ returns a copy of its receiver truncated after a given +length+:
+The method `truncate` returns a copy of its receiver truncated after a given `length`:

 ```ruby
 "Oh dear!
 Oh dear!
 I shall be late!".truncate(20)
 # => "Oh dear!
 Oh dear!..."
 ```

-Ellipsis can be customized with the +:omission+ option:
+Ellipsis can be customized with the `:omission` option:

 ```ruby
 "Oh dear!
 Oh dear!
 I shall be late!".truncate(20, :omission => '&hellip;')